Sharp Increase In Gun Suicides Signals Growing Public Health Crisis

 What the research tells us about guns and suicide

-The Centers for Disease Control and Prevention's best data, from 2006 through 2016, shows that roughly 218,000 Americans ended their lives using a firearm over that period.
+The Centers for Disease Control and Prevention's best data, from 2006 through 2016, show that roughly 218,000 Americans ended their lives using a firearm over that period.

 "I believe we have a major public health crisis that we're not doing nearly enough about," said Jennifer Stuber, policy director of Forefront Suicide Prevention at the University of Washington, which works to educate people in gun culture about the risks of firearm suicide.